nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.7.
 Viewing all exercises within a time period : `:range`

-Shows a list of all exercises sorted within a date range; the entry with the most recent date will be displayed at the top of the list.
+Shows all exercises, among exercises in the current [Exercise List](#42-exercise-list), within the specified date range; the latest exercise completed is displayed at the top of the list.

 <div markdown="block" class="alert alert-info">